Judges agree house is 'inadequate' for district court

 A now-retired senior district judge and the current magisterial district judge share the same thinking about moving a courtroom into a home purchased by the previous Lawrence County commissioners — it’s inadequate.

 The previous commissioners — Dan Vogler, Steve Craig and the late Bob Del Signore — in 2017 bought the house at 3309 Wilmington Road in Neshannock Township thinking they would have it renovated into the court for district 53-3-03.
-They have spent more than $440,000 on the venture, which has never materialized.
+The county has spent more than $440,000 on the venture, which has never materialized.

 McGrath had given his input earlier into why the house wasn’t suitable which fell on deaf ears, he said.